tonethar/IGME-230-Fall-2018/projects/project-4.md

 - You will use one of the above tech stacks above as your underlying graphics engine
 - Your game or app should do something useful, and be easy to use
 - There will be no JavaScript errors or exceptions thrown by the app
-- You must utilize an additional HTML5 feature, like localStorage, drag and drop, or location services
+- You must utilize an additional HTML5 feature, like localStorage (for high scores), drag and drop, or location services

 ### B. Design & Interaction
 - Pleasing graphic design